 Financial Services: Mutual Funds and Asset Management

-The financial services industry is now commonly viewed as including a number of discrete categories, such as asset management, consumer finance, investment banking, hedge funds/private equity/merchant banking/venture capital, and insurance underwriting and agency.
+The financial services industry is now widely viewed as including a number of discrete categories, such as asset management, consumer finance, investment banking, hedge funds/private equity/merchant banking/venture capital, and insurance underwriting and agency.
 This seminar will concentrate on the asset management industry segment of financial services.
-Specifically, the first two-thirds of the seminar will be devoted to reviewing and discussing the robust regulatory scheme for mutual funds and investment advisers; the remaining time will be used to address the investment management aspects of the federal bank regulatory system and to review the treatment of common problems for financial institutions that manage assets under multiple regulatory formats, including the appropriate degree of involvement in corporate governance of investee companies, measuring portfolio performance, and using "soft" dollars to buy investment research as well as other goods and services..
+Specifically, the first two-thirds of the seminar will be devoted to reviewing and discussing the robust regulatory scheme for mutual funds and investment advisers; the remaining time will be used to address the investment management aspects of the federal bank regulatory system, and to review the treatment of common problems for financial institutions that manage assets under multiple regulatory formats.

 Please note that course organization and content may vary substantially from semester to semester and descriptions are not necessarily professor specific.
 Please contact the instructor directly if you have particular course-related questions.